Petr Bystron

 Petr Bystron (born 30 November 1972) is a Czech-born German politician.
-He is a member of the Bundestag since the German federal election in 2017 for the far-right Alternative for Germany (AfD) party.
+He has been a member of the Bundestag since the 2017 German federal election for the far-right party Alternative for Germany (AfD).

+Biography

-Bystron moved to Germany with his parents in 1987 from the former Czechoslovakia.
+Bystron was born in Olomouc, Czechoslovakia and grew up in both Český Těšín and Thuringia.
+Bystron moved to Germany with his parents in 1988 from the former Czechoslovakia where he was granted asylum.

+He studied political science at LMU Munich and the Munich School of Politics.

+Bystron is married and has two children.

+Political career

 He was a member of the Free Democratic Party (FDP) from 2006 to 2013.

 In 2017 Bystron was monitored by the Bavarian Office for the Protection of the Constitution because of his close ties to the Identitarian movement.
-On extreme right-wing PI-News Bystron wrote AfD had to be a "protective shield for this organisation".
+On extreme right-wing PI-News Bystron wrote that AfD had to be a "protective shield for this organisation".
 The German National Security Service named Bystron in his report about the monitoring of AfD as a party with anti-constitutional goals.

 Bystron and Maximilian Krah were elected as the AfD's top candidates for the 2024 European Parliament election in Germany.